Supported configurations for Remote Desktop Services in Windows Server 2016

 To connect to desktops and RemoteApps with SSO through the inbox Remote Desktop Connection client on Windows, you must connect to the RD Web page through Internet Explorer.
 The following configuration options are required on the server side.
 No other configurations are supported for Web SSO:

 - RD Web set to Forms-Based Authentication (Default)

 - RD Gateway set to Password Authentication (Default)

 - RDS Deployment set to "Use RD Gateway credentials for remote computers" (Default) in the RD Gateway properties

 Due to the required configuration options, Web SSO is not supported with smartcards.
 Users who login via smartcards might face multiple prompts to login.

 For more information about creating VDI deployment of Remote Desktop Services, check out Supported Windows 10 security configurations for Remote Desktop Services VDI.

 Using Remote Desktop Services with application proxy services

-You can use Remote Desktop Services with Azure AD Application Proxy.
+You can use Remote Desktop Services, except for the web client, with Azure AD Application Proxy.
 Remote Desktop Services does not support using Web Application Proxy, which is included in Windows Server 2016 and earlier versions.